Laurent & Narcisse

 Studio Yeoue logo

-Studio Djépao (JE-pa-oh) will be a multitrack recording studio located in the mountainous western region of Côte d'Ivoire at the family home of Zieti co-founder TIENDE Laurent.
-Construction began in December 2023 and in February 2024 Michael and Alex will be traveling to Ivory Coast for a long-overdue reunion (25 years!), and to bring all the studio equipment Laurent will need to get started.
-This will be the only studio of its kind in the region, and along with Zieti's music Laurent's full energy will go toward giving voice to the Guéré culture all around him.
+Studio Djépao (JE-pa-oh) is an 8-channel multitrack recording studio located in the mountainous western region of Côte d'Ivoire at the family home of Zieti co-founder TIENDE Laurent.
+Construction began in December 2023 and in February 2024 Michael and Alex travelled to Ivory Coast for a long-overdue reunion (25 years!), and to bring the complete studio system they were able to purchase through the generosity of GoFundMe supporters.
+We meet twice per week on Zoom so Laurent can learn how to use his new gear while construction continues apace.
+Once fully launched this will be the only studio of its kind in the region, and along with Zieti's music Laurent's full energy will go toward giving voice to the Guéré culture all around him.
 The possibilities in this rural oasis of sound are truly exciting!

 Zieti Band